rwilliams/jrubywiki/EnhancedSecurity.md

 1. $SECURITY is multi-dimensional on facilities it can enforce and therefore extensible over time.  :io was given as an example, but any named facility can be provided.
 This also is much more intuitive than 1-5.
 1. Policy enforcement is a value.
 Builtin values can expand over time like :warn and :error, but a user-defined policy can also exist.
 1. Each facility defined should have a set of conformance specs.
 Lack of coverage in reality should lead to a new set of specs to verify conformance.
 This develops confidence in the facility.
+Conformance only ensures core conformance.
+It does not help for extensions to the implementation.

 A few concerns about the proposal: